Anomalies and the Green-Schwarz Mechanism: Anomaly cancellation

 \end{svgraybox}

 As explained above, diffeomorphism or local Lorentz invariance can be anomalous if parity is broken~\cite{AG_Witten}.
 This only occurs when the dimension of the spacetime satisfies~$D=4k+2$ (i.e., $n=2k+2$), with integer~$k$.
 This includes the case $D=2$ and $D=10$, of particular interest to string theorists.
 When~$D=4k$~($n=2k+1$), as it is the case of our four-dimensional world, there are no pure gravitational anomalies\footnote{At a physical level, this happens because in~$D=4k$ CPT reverses chirality.
 Thus, CPT-invariant theories contain as many left-handed as right-handed fermions.
 Since the equivalence principle states that gravity couples to matter universally, one chirality necessarily cancels the contribution to the gravitational anomaly of the opposite one.
 When~$D=4k+2$, however, CPT preserves chirality and a mismatch in the number of left- and right-handed fermons is allowed.
-Pure gravitational anomalies do not cancel automatically.}.
+Pure gravitational anomalies do not cancel automatically in this case.}.
 This is why we did not have to care about them in our analysis of anomaly cancellation in the SM or the MSSM, although we did indeed pay attention to the gravitational contribution to the gauge anomaly.

 As in the gauge case, the gravitational anomaly in~$D$ dimensions is computed from a certain anomaly polynomial in dimension~$D+2=2n$~\cite{AG_Witten}.
-For the case of an uncharged Weyl fermion of positive (resp. negative) helicity, it is given by the same $A$-roof genus defined in eq.~\eqref{eq:A-roof}
+For an uncharged Weyl fermion of positive (resp. negative) helicity, it is given by the same $A$-roof genus defined in eq.~\eqref{eq:A-roof}

 In supergravity (SUGRA) theories, a Weyl spin-${3\over 2}$ gravitino can also be the source gravitational anomalies, although being neutral it does not contribute to the gauge anomaly.
 Its anomaly polynomial is given by the~$2n$-form piece of~\cite{anomalies_rev,AG_GinspargAP}